 The component family and dimensions is stable data that never changes.
 So the User can continuously add new component dimensions to the FPX and never have to go back and change anything.

 The User Preference Rules are continuously changing as manufacturers continue to improve their processes.
-So at any time, the Library Expert User can make a change to their Preference Rules and run all their component dimensions through those new rules and create a new library.
+So at any time, the Footprint Expert User can make a change to their Preference Rules and run all their component dimensions through those new rules and create a new library.
 So the Library Construction Rules may change at any time, but the FPX file never changes except to continually add additional package data.

 There is no limit of how many parts can be put in an FPX file, but certain features are slow if the FPX file gets too big.
 To achieve maximum software performance, we recommend not exceeding 3,000 parts in an FPX file.